Examining the end of inflation with primordial black holes mass distribution and gravitational waves: Stochastic gravitational wave background from first-order phase transition

-Interestingly, the peak frequency amplitude and the low and high frequency branches of the SGWB spectrum falls within the sensitivity band of the Laser Interferometer Space Antenna (LISA) gravitational wave probe which is aimed to detect the gravitational wave signature in the range $10^{-4}-10^{-1}$ Hz, please see fig. \ref{Fig-LISA-Case-b}.
+and the peak frequency amplitude and the low- and high-frequency branches of the SGWB spectrum fall within the sensitivity band of the Laser Interferometer Space Antenna (LISA) gravitational wave probe which is aimed to detect the gravitational wave signature in the range $10^{-4}-10^{-1}$ Hz; please see Fig. \ref{Fig-LISA-Case-b}.
 As we will argue in the next section, some bubbles nucleated during inflation, whose size is very close to the Hubble radius of the true vacuum, find the opportunity to collapse and constitute part of the dark matter energy density in this example.

-The scenario (c) happens if inflation terminates abruptly with the first-order PT before slow-roll violation or tachyonic instability takes place.
+The scenario (\textbf{3}) happens if inflation terminates abruptly with the first-order PT before slow-roll violation or tachyonic instability takes place.
 As mentioned before, in the model at hand, such a scenario would not occur unless one assumes $\alpha<0$.
 We have to be careful of this assumption because when the value of inflaton decreases below $\phi_{\rm PT}$, the mass $M_{\psi}^2$ also gradually decreases and finally becomes negative.
-To avoid settling to the true vacuum through rolling, instead of a first order PT, we must ensure that the time for rolling to the vacuum is much larger than the time it takes for the first order PT to complete.
-This is guaranteed if tune the parameters in $V_2$ such that
+To avoid settling to the true vacuum through rolling, instead of a first-order PT, we must ensure that the time for rolling to the vacuum is much larger than the time it takes for the first-order PT to complete.
+This is guaranteed if we tune the parameters in $V_2$ such that